aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 #### NodePort

-The `NodePort` runs the pod as a process rather than giving it its own IP address, and then exposing it on a port.
+The `NodePort` extends the `ClusterIP` service by not only giving the pod its own private IP, but also exposing it to the internet on a specific port on the the loopback `localhost`.

+> [!NOTE]
+> A node port service lets you expose a group of pods to the internet directly, forwarding their traffic to certain ports on `localhost`

 ![](https://i.imgur.com/2hcFQhF.jpeg)